-We give you scripts to use right away as well as guidance for finding free digital downloads to expand your commitment to reducing stress.
+We give you instructions and scripts you can use right away, as well as guidance for finding digital downloads (mostly free), to make it easy to implement each stress reduction technique.

 1. Diaphragmatic Breathing

-Every day you take tens of thousands of breaths, so you might be surprised to learn that you might not be doing it right!
+Every day you take tens of thousands of breaths, so you might be surprised to learn that you probably aren’t doing it right!

 If you’ve ever watched a baby or a pet sleeping, you’ll notice that their stomach rises and falls more than their chest when they breathe.